-James Mattis selected as Trump's secretary of defense
+Trump wants James Mattis for secretary of defense

 "It will certainly be an issue.
 I don't ultimately think it will be a bar because I think he is so well thought of that he can overcome peoples' reservations of that," Schiff said.
 "My guess is because his reputation is so strong and, frankly, because there's enough concern among Democrats about some of the President-elect's other choices, they'll be a desire to amend the statute if that's what' necessary and I believe it would be necessary.

 In Mattis, Trump has a nominee who was held in high regard throughout the ranks of the Marine Corps during his 44 years of service.
 A seasoned combat commander, he led a task force into southern Afghanistan in 2001 and a Marine division at the time of the Iraq invasion in 2003.

 He was later promoted to run US Central Command in 2010 -- a post that gave him command responsibility for all US forces in the Middle East.

 He also was an outspoken critic of the Iran nuclear deal.
 He also has served as a commander of a major NATO strategic command, Allied Command Transformation, in Norfolk, Virginia.

 Mattis butted heads with the Obama administration as head of US Central Command from 2010 to 2013 over the need to prepare for potential conflict with Iran.